 Across the continent, people are seeing and feeling the transformation and loss of loved landscapes.
 Many are responding by creating new ideas, communities and activities designed to protect and enrich their local environments.

-The Everyday Futures website is currently undergoing technical maintenance and will be available again later this month.
+The Everyday Futures website is currently undergoing technical maintenance and will be available again in March 2021.
 The following selection of object stories are just a few of the many more that feature on the website.

 Plastics in the Pacific